AliRezaJoodi/Electronics_Modules/Converter_PWM to Voltage Converter/README.md

-It's a schematic for **Converter_PWM to Voltage Converter**.
+It's a schematic for **PWM to Voltage Converter**.
 I tested it for many times and worked great.
 It has included:
 - Schematic (It has included schematic file and will open with Altium Designer software.)